 The Royal Canadian Pacific is based in Calgary; it is a luxury overnight passenger train running along the Canadian Pacific Railway tracks.

 In summer and autumn, it takes passengers into the Rocky Mountains of Alberta and British Columbia.
-Trips tend to last for six days, halting each night so passengers can enjoy the beautiful scenery along the way.
+Trips tend to last for six days, halting each night so passengers can enjoy the beautiful scenery along the way, such as to the best national parks and provincial parks in Alberta.

 Journeys are adult-only, and include turn down services and other little luxuries to make the trip one to remember!